 So how do you go about choosing the best way to store your rosin?

 The first consideration is the amount of time you’re planning to store your rosin.
 Short-term storage solutions are not necessarily optimal for long-term.
 Certain materials interact with the high levels of acidic terpenes found in premium rosin, creating chemical reactions that negatively impact on your rosin.

 FEP sheets are a fantastic option for short to medium-term rosin storage.
 These transparent sheets available from The Press Club are resistant to terpenes, durable, easily foldable, and non-stick.
 They offer the added benefit of showcasing the color and purity of your rosin, as the rosin is stored between the folded sides of the see-through FEP sheet.

-When storing in FEP sheets, consider placing the sheet inside a glass jar in a cool, dark space, as the sheet itself won’t block light, heat, or air transfer.
+When storing in FEP sheets, consider placing the sheet inside a sealed glass jar in a cool, dark space.
+These extra measures are important since the FEP sheet itself won’t block light, heat, or air transfer.

 Parchment paper can be used for short-term storage as well, offering similar benefits as FEP sheets.
 Look for parchment that’s food grade and coated with silicone on at least one side, which reduces the interaction between the rosin and the paper itself, and also makes for easy rosin collection when it’s time to dab.

 You could also keep some rosin stored in FEP and keep that wrapped inside a piece of folded parchment paper.

 Silicone containers offer another good short-term storage option.
 These small containers eliminate light contamination and provide an easy release for the rosin when it’s time to collect.
 Rosin is less “sticky” on silicone surfaces, giving it a bit more convenience to work with than glass.